 This is a course for students who have a very high interest in Mathematics, who are already reading around the subject and desire more.
 Studying Further Mathematics is excellent preparation for university, especially if you wish to study any mathematics-related subject such as Engineering, Sciences, Computing or Technology, as well as Mathematics itself.
 While many courses do not specify Further Mathematics explicitly, students with Further Mathematics qualifications are strongly welcomed on any mathematics-related course and often receive preferential offers because of this.
-'A universal language that allows you to be creative and logical!'
-Music Student

 COURSE: MUSIC (EDUQAS)

 QUALIFICATION: A LEVEL

 ASSESSMENT: EXAMINATION 40% - COURSEWORK 60%

+PRE-REQUISITE RECOMMENDATIONS:

-PRE-REQUISITE RECOMMENDATIONS: Instrumental or vocal ability required.
+Instrumental or vocal ability required.
 GCSE Music desirable but not essential.

-MUSIC

-DESCRIPTION OF COURSE

-Students experience all three main musical disciplines through the Eduqas Music course, which covers composing, performing and listening with understanding, to provide an excellent basis for lifelong learning and for higher education courses in music.
+MUSIC DESCRIPTION OF COURSE Students experience all three main musical disciplines through the Eduqas Music course, which covers composing, performing and listening with understanding, to provide an excellent basis for lifelong learning and for higher education courses in music.
 Students will develop performance skills (solo and/or ensemble), compose music and develop their knowledge and understanding of musical elements, contexts and language.
 You will build on your aural and analytical skills by studying one compulsory area of study and choosing two optional, from Rock and Pop, Musical Theatre, Jazz and Into the 20th Century, including three set works for detailed study.

-ENRICHMENT OPPORTUNITIES

-The school offers a variety of music resources freely available for use by students.
+ENRICHMENT OPPORTUNITIES The school offers a variety of music resources freely available for use by students.
 There are opportunities to join the many music clubs and activities taking place within the school, often leading to performance and other creative possibilities.
 WHY STUDY MUSIC?

 The A Level course is excellent preparation for higher education courses in music, but equally valuable as a second or third area of study.
 Music offers a kaleidoscope of career and study opportunities, not only for those who wish to perform.
 Whatever area you may wish to pursue, although highly competitive, music is an extremely challenging and worthwhile career and offers a high level of job satisfaction.
 Some of the career opportunities open to you through studying Music may include: music production, music therapy, musician, private music teacher, school teacher, sound technician, broadcasting, arts administrator, community arts worker, journalism, radio, theatre, instrument manufacture and technology or publishing.
 'PRE has taught me to think in new ways and allowed me to form and develop my own opinions.
 And of course, we have lots of fun too!'
-A PRE Student
+PRE Student

 COURSE: RELIGIOUS STUDIES (EDUQAS)

 QUALIFICATION: A LEVEL

 ASSESSMENT: EXAMINATION 100%

+PRE-REQUISITE RECOMMENDATIONS:

-PRE-REQUISITE RECOMMENDATIONS: Grade 6 in GCSE English Language or Literature.
+Grade 6 in GCSE English Language or Literature.

 GCSE RE is desirable but not essential.

 PHILOSOPHY, RELIGION AND ETHICS (PRE)

 DESCRIPTION OF COURSE

 Component 1: The study of a religion

 This component provides learners with the opportunity to undertake an in-depth and broad study into one religion covering themes ranging from religious figures and sacred texts to practices that shape religious identity.

 Component 2: Philosophy of Religion

 This component provides learners with the opportunity to undertake an in-depth and broad study of fundamental philosophical themes, ranging from arguments for the existence of God to the use of religious language.

 Component 3: Religion and Ethics

 This component provides learners with the opportunity to undertake an in-depth and broad study of fundamental ethical themes, ranging from ethical language and thought to free will and determinism.

 ENRICHMENT OPPORTUNITIES

-There is an annual PRE A Level trip to hear leading national speakers on a range of philosophical and ethical issues and a weekly Philosophy club where students can engage in topical debate on a range of moral, social, philosophical and educational issues.
+We have previously taken students on trips to hear national speakers discuss a range of philosophical and ethical issues.
+The Academy has a weekly debate club where students can engage in topical debate on a range of moral, social, philosophical and educational issues.

 WHY STUDY RELIGIOUS STUDIES?